Last Updated on 16 January 2026 by Cycloscope

 After our adventures in the Caucasus, we’re back into Baku’s pollution.
 The nose was again encrusted.

 We call the Uzbek embassy, and guess what?
 The visa is not ready yet.
 It is not clear why.
-Our Azeri visa is expiring, so we go to the embassy to understand what’s going on.
+Our Azeri visa is expiring, so we went to the embassy to understand what’s going on.

 And here we are at the embassy, in full combat gear.
 In front of the gate are three other cyclists, a British couple, and another English lady, a lonely hitchhiker at the age of 60, a cool woman.